 Photo Source: h2g2

-Not to be confused with St. Edward’s Sapphire, St. Edward’s Crown is the foundational piece of the Crown Regalia.
-It is believed that its crown of inspiration, bearing the same name, was used in 1043 for the coronation of Edward the Confessor, the last Anglo-Saxon king of
+Not to be confused with St. Edward’s Sapphire, St. Edward’s Crown is the foundational piece of the Crown Regalia (coronation jewels).
+It is believed that the crown that inspired its design (which bears the same name) was used in 1043 for the coronation of Edward the Confessor, the last Anglo-Saxon king of England.

 In 1830, Thomas Robson wrote a book of heraldic definitions called The British Herald, Volume III, in which he documents the history of what he termed the Crown, Royal.
-According to Robson, the Saxons were the first documented monarchs to use crowns, which were simple circlets of gold, and the Crown Royal of his day is the same crown Britain's call today St. Edward's Crown.
+According to Robson, the Saxons were the first documented monarchs to use crowns, which were simple circlets of gold.
+It seems to this historian that the Crown Royal of Robson's day is the same crown the British Court calls St. Edward's Crown.

-Made by Sir Robert Vyner for the coronation of Charles II (shown above) in 1661, the St. Edward's Crown was originally set with imitation pearls and paste (glass cut so as to imitate gemstones).
-These imitations sit in state in the Tower of London, but are replaced with the true gemstones when the crown is used for the coronation of a new monarch.
+Made by Sir Robert Vyner for the coronation of Charles II in 1661, St. Edward's Crown was originally set with imitation pearls and paste (glass cut so as to imitate gemstones).
+These imitations are still used in the crown when it lies in state in the Tower of London.
+However, they are replaced by the Royal Jewelers with the true gemstones when the crown is used for the coronation of a new monarch.